populse_db package

 Bases: Transformer

 Instance of this class are passed to Lark parser when parsing a document selection filter string in order to create an object that can be used to select items from the database.
-FilterToQuery implements methods that are common to all engines and does not produce anything because the query objectis specific to each engine.
-Therefore, engine class must use a subclass of FilterToQuery that implements the following methods:
+FilterToSQL implements methods that are common to all engines and does not produce anything because the query objectis specific to each engine.
+Therefore, engine class must use a subclass of FilterToSQL that implements the following methods:

 build_condition_all build_condition_literal_in_list_field build_condition_field_in_list_field build_condition_field_in_list build_condition_field_op_field build_condition_value_op_field build_condition_negation build_condition_combine_conditions